bens4lsu/theskinny-publish/Content/blog2/new-york-trip-2.md

 ---
 title: New York Trip
 date: 2008-10-09 14:38
-description: A description of my post.
+description: I don't even know how long it's been since I typed up one of these.
+I have a lot of ground to cover, and a lot of ground I won't get to, as I'm in the middle of an ultra-busy two weeks.
+After next week, I'll get back to one or two blogs a week, a regular photo of the day, and a link of the week update every week.
+But for this week and next, you'll just have to settle for what I can puke out, a minute here and a minute there.
 tags: my-stories
 id: 397
 ---
 I don't even know how long it's been since I typed up one of these.
 I have a lot of ground to cover, and a lot of ground I won't get to, as I'm in the middle of an ultra-busy two weeks.
 After next week, I'll get back to one or two blogs a week, a regular photo of the day, and a link of the week update every week.
 But for this week and next, you'll just have to settle for what I can puke out, a minute here and a minute there.

 This past weekend, we went on a little excursion to New York.
 We ate pretty good, drank in some cool bars, walked up and down the Avenues people watching and shopping.
-Monday evening, we met several other people at <a href="http://www.flatironlounge.com" target="_blank">Flatiron Lounge</a>.
+Monday evening, we met several other people at Flatiron Lounge.

 Flatiron is the bar of a famous bartender.
 Perhaps you didn't know that there are famous bartenders, but Mrs. theskinnyonbenny can find another extreme coctail-phile and drop names back and forth like you and I might be able to do with N.F.L. quarterbacks.
 It's an odd celebrity group to know, but on the upside, I go to big cities, take a cab across town, and pour exotic drinks in my mouth that taste like the gods' elixers and pack a most pleasant punch.